sam-b/windows_kernel_address_leaks/notes/gSharedInfo.md

 ...
 PID: 1592	Object 0xffffa103d366d080	Handle 0x9d0
 </pre>
-Aswell as results from a number of other processes.
+Aswell as results for a number of other processes.
 Looking into win32kfull.sys in IDA and viewing references to gSharedInfo shows it is still heavily in use, with most uses looking similar to the below from 'LockDesktopMenu':

 ![](https://github.com/sam-b/windows_kernel_address_leaks/raw/master/notes/screenshots/LockDesktopMenu.png)